application traffic steering

 Hewlett Packard (HP) has taken a different approach to SDN.
 They do not want to recreate every wheel invented and roll out a blanket greenfield OpenFlow solution.
 Routing has worked for 40 years, so we cannot expect to see some revolutionary change to routing as it’s simply not there.
 Consider how complicated distributed systems are.
 Filing all Layer 2 and 3 protocols with OpenFlow is nearly impossible.

 Layer 2 switches learn MAC addresses automatically, building a table that can selectively forward packets.
 So, why is there a need to replace how switches learn via Layer 2?
-The layer 2-learning mechanism works fine, and no real driver can replace it.
+The layer 2-learning mechanism works fine; no real driver can replace it.
 There are Potential drivers for Spanning Tree Protocol (STP) replacement as it is dangerous, but there is no reason to replace the layer 2-learning mechanism.
 So, why attempt this with OpenFlow?

 HP OpenFlow